(i) Symptomatic gallstones - Pain, nausea and vomiting from gallstones

 (ii) Complications from gallstones - infection, pancreatitis, jaundice

-(iii) Polyps/suspicion of cancer of gallbladder(eg porcelain gallbladder)
+(iii) Polyps more than 10mm/suspicion of cancer of gallbladder(eg porcelain gallbladder)

 General anaesthesia.
 Intravenous antibiotics also given to reduce risk of infection.
 Blood thinning injection given to reduce risk of deep venous thrombosis.